What is the difference between deaf and Deaf?

-The word deaf is used to describe or identify anyone who has a severe hearing problem.
+The word deaf is used to describe anyone who does not hear very much.
 Sometimes it is used to refer to people who are severely hard of hearing too.

 We use Deaf with a capital D to refer to people who have been deaf all their lives, or since before they started to learn to talk.
 They are pre-lingually deaf.
 It is an important distinction, because Deaf people tend to communicate in sign language as their first language.
 For most Deaf people English is a second language, and understanding complicated messages in English can be a problem.